Co-authoring - Troubleshooting

 This error message will be prompted when a user with version 5.0 has uploaded a document to a workbook created in version 6.0, detecting the presence of XML data.
 If you have received this message, a user has likely added a document to a workbook that already contained uploaded version 6.0 documents.
 This option is not supported, the user will either be prompted to update the new documents to the V6 structure if possible or in some cases to simply remove the conflicting data.

-Please note that we do not support co-authoring across multiple versions, or on V5.
+Solution: Upgrade all users to the latest DataSnipper version.
+We do not support co-authoring across multiple versions.
 For more context see the Version Compatibility page

 Known Limitations: